 Most containers have extra air space, and you have to calculate what’ll fit in your fridge and freezer and what won’t.
 You don’t have to think about these issues with a vacuum sealer.

 You should shred the meat before sealing it and make sure it’s not hot anymore.
-If you can’t wait for the pulled pork to cool off, use the Wozniak method first and vacuum seal it once the temperature is below 40 degrees.
+If you can’t wait for the cooked pulled pork to cool off, use the Wozniak method first and vacuum seal it once the temperature is below 40 degrees.

 Moreover, sealing will help your pulled pork leftovers retain flavor and nutrients.